-To find the best Shark vacuum we started by testing them on our own dirty floors, spilling cereal, sucking up marbles, coins and other challenging debris derived from our pantry, dogs and workshop.
+To find the best Shark vacuum, we first found the top models online based, including customer sentiment and reviews.
+We then purchase the top 10 models and tested them on our own dirty floors, spilling cereal, sucking up marbles, coins and other challenging debris derived from our pantry, dogs and workshop.
 From there we measured cleaning capacity, suction power, filtering options and more.

 And after cleaning our floors with a variety of Shark vacuums, we can easily say that the Shark Navigator NV532 is our #1 pick.
 With powerful suction capacity, a solid build and a highly affordable price tag, this vacuum will keep your floors clean without a problem.
 Keep reading to learn more about our top 3 Shark vacuums and the features you should consider when buying one.